Jack Russell Terrier: Temperament

 Jack Russell terriers have a high energy level.

-Jack Russells are first and foremost a working terrier.
-Originally bred to bolt foxes from their dens during hunts, they are used on numerous ground-dwelling quarry such as groundhog, badger, otter, and red and grey fox.
-The working Jack Russell terrier is required to locate quarry in the earth, and then either bolt it or hold it in place until they are dug to.
+Jack Russells are a working terrier.
+Originally bred to bolt foxes from their dens during hunts, they are used on ground-dwelling quarry such as groundhog, badger, otter, and red and grey fox.
 To accomplish this, the dog will not bark but will expect attention to the quarry continuously.
-Because the preservation of this working ability is of highest importance to most registered JRTCA/JRTCGB breeders, Jack Russells tend to be extremely intelligent, athletic, fearless, and vocal dogs.
-It is not uncommon for these dogs to become moody or destructive if not properly stimulated and exercised, as they have a tendency to bore easily and will often create their own fun when left alone to entertain themselves, leading to the semi-affectionate nickname among suburban pet dogs of "Jack Russell Terrorist".
+Because the preservation of this working ability is important to most registered JRTCA/JRTCGB breeders, Jack Russells tend to be extremely intelligent, athletic, fearless, and vocal dogs.

 Their high energy and drive make these dogs ideally suited to a number of different dog sports such as flyball or agility.
 Obedience classes are also recommended to potential owners, as Jack Russells can be stubborn at times and aggressive towards other animals and humans if not properly socialized.
-Despite their small size, these dogs are not recommended for apartments unless the owner is ready to take on the daunting task of providing the dog with the necessary amount of exercise and stimulation.
-They have a tremendous amount of energy for their size.